cbonesteel/bookCollector/README.md

 ## File Explanations

 * app.py - The original python script that still uses the text file output method.
-Currently used for some testing but will likely be the final version of the script.
+Only being used to test parse and error functionality.

 * bookCollector.py - The updated script that uses the databaseConnector to query our database.
-Currently being used for testing database insertion.
+The final script that inserts all parsed book information into the database.

 * csvReader.py - A stray file I used for learning how to use csv files :)